Are You Missing a Single Tooth?

 - Your teeth must be healthy and not in need of any major work at the time you start this process.

 - You could need two or more appointments with your dentist, as well as some work by an oral surgeon.

 To discover more about our implant dentistry, see:

 - Dental Implant Process

-Dr. Freano will be able to recommend the most appropriate treatment option to replace your missing tooth with a comprehensive exam.
+Dr. Freano will be able to recommend the most appropriate treatment option to replace your missing tooth after a comprehensive exam.
 We will only recommend what best suits your needs and budget.
-Give us a call at 859.554.1586 today.
+Give our team at Complete Dentistry For All Ages a call at 859-251-3809 today.